bachu-mahe/ChIP-Seq-Pipeline/README.md

 ##How to run the pipeline
 	./nextflow run ChIP-Seq-Pipeline/main.nf --reads='ChIP-Seq-Pipeline/examples/*.fastq' -config ChIP-Seq-Pipeline/config --genome='hg19'

-Additional options can be used
+Additional options can be used:
-	-resume
+	* -resume
-        -profile 'local' for
+        * -profile 'local' for
-        -with-timeline 'timeline.html'
+        * -with-timeline 'timeline.html'
-	-with-dag 'flowchart.dag'
+	* -with-dag 'flowchart.dag'

 We implemented the pipeline using Nextflow.